 Yes, it’s an added expense to what’s likely a growing list of costs, but these three benefits are totally worth it:

 By now, you’re basically a registered agent expert — or at least a well-informed entrepreneur.
 Still, there are a lot of registered agent misconceptions floating around out there:

 This one is partially true, but only if your LLC operates in just one state.
 If you execute business transactions in multiple states or want to expand your operations into a new state, your company needs to have a registered agent in each of those states.
-Most major registered agent services provide service in all 50 states, but if you serve as your own agent, designate an attorney or accountant, or hire a friend or family member, this could cause some problems.
+Most major registered agent services like ZenBusiness provide service in all 50 states, but if you serve as your own agent, designate an attorney or accountant, or hire a friend or family member, this could cause some problems.

 This isn’t necessarily a legal requirement, but it’s a good business practice that can save you a lot of trouble in the future, so we strongly recommend it.
 Any reputable registered agent will hold onto official government notices ― whether they’re for annual reports, tax forms, etc. ― or at least keep a digital record of the delivery.
 It’s important to be vigilant about keeping records regarding deadlines with your state so you can easily maintain your good standing.